-- (26a) With the assistance of the European Securities and Markets Authority ("ESMA"), the Commission should monitor and prepare reports to the European Parliament and the Council on the international application of the reporting obligation laid down in this Regulation.
-The time provided for the submission of the Commission reports should take into account the prior effective implementation of this Regulation. - (26b) Following the outcome of the work performed by relevant international fora, and with the assistance of ESMA, EBA and the ESRB, the Commission should submit a report to the European Parliament and to the Council on progress in international efforts to mitigate the risks associated with SFTs, including the FSB recommendations for haircuts on non-centrally cleared SFTs, and on their appropriateness for European markets. - (28) The application of the transparency requirements under this Regulation should be deferred in order to provide trade repositories with sufficient time to apply for authorisation and recognition of their activities provided for in this Regulation, and counterparties and investments funds with sufficient time to comply with these requirements.
-In particular, it is appropriate to defer the amendment of any prospectus, taking into account the Guidelines issued by ESMA on 18 December 2012 (ESMA/2012/832), which lay down an optional framework for UCITS management companies regarding disclosure obligations, and the need to reduce the administrative burden of fund managers.
-In order to ensure the effective implementation of the reporting of securities financing transactions, a phased implementation of the requirements by type of counterparty is necessary.
-This approach should take into account the effective ability of the counterparty to comply with the reporting obligations.
+Directive 95/46/EC of the European Parliament and of the Council of 24 October 1995 on the protection of individuals with regard to the processing of personal data and on the free movement of such data (OJ L 281, 23.11.1995, p.
+31).

+(41) The application of the transparency requirements laid down in this Regulation should be deferred in order to provide trade repositories with sufficient time to apply for the authorisation and recognition of their activities provided for in this Regulation, and counterparties and collective investment undertakings with sufficient time to comply with those requirements.
+In particular, it is appropriate to defer the application of additional transparency requirements for collective investment undertakings, taking into account the Guidelines for competent authorities and UCITS management companies issued by ESMA on 18 December 2012 which lay down an optional framework for UCITS management companies regarding disclosure obligations and the need to reduce the administrative burden of managers of collective investment undertakings.
+In order to ensure the effective implementation of the reporting of SFTs, a phase-in of the application of the requirements by type of counterparty is necessary.
+Such an approach should take into account the effective ability of the counterparty to comply with the reporting obligations laid down in this Regulation.